 Last year saw 1,590 athletes take part in the event itself, although those places have to be earned via the online qualification process or through application to the scaled competition â thatâs unless youâre a top athlete and you get invited along to take part.
 Online qualifiers for individuals takes place from 3 October, or 12 November if youâre hoping to get in as part of a team.

-The two-day event, which takes place across the grounds of a rugby stadium, is broken down into two divisions: elite and everyday athletes, both of which contain male, female and mixed teams of five.
-If youâre an elite, youâre looking at tougher workouts and an extra arena stage to deal with on the Friday.
+The two-day outdoor event, which takes place at Max & Aegle, is open to mixed teams of five.
+If youâre an elite, youâre looking at tougher workouts, heavier weights and an extra arena stage to deal with on opening Thursday evening.
 Lucky you.

-If you're in the UK, the National Fitness Games is the competition to set your sights on.
-Originally hailing from Loughborough, the event has now spawned two more competitions in Surrey and Birmingham pulling in the crĂ¨me de la crĂ¨me of the functional athletes.
+If you're in the UK, the National Fitness Games is the competition to set your sights on, with multiple locations being added to its calendar since it launched in Loughborough.
+Expect the crĂ¨me de la crĂ¨me of the functional athletes from locations around the globe, battling it out to show the spoils of their training.

 The Battle of Riga